jreisinger/docs/data/notes/φιλοσοφία/reasonable-god.md

+It looks like it's not possible to prove the God's existence using the [scientific method](http://www.wall.org/~aron/blog/the-pillars-of-science/).
+Is it then reasonable to think that God exists?

 Fields of study by the strength of evidence they can provide on average:

 ```
 Math & Logic > Science > History > Most Philosophy
 ```

-It looks like it's not possible to prove the God's existence using the [scientific method](http://www.wall.org/~aron/blog/the-pillars-of-science/).
-Is it still reasonable to think that God exists?

 # Historical arguments